 - Performance (biomechanical) differences: While male athletes primarily use their hamstring muscles for pivoting and changing speed, research indicates female athletes tend to rely more on the quadriceps muscles, placing added pressure on the knee joint.
 Other studies show women are more likely to land flat on the soles of their feet, while male athletes tend to land on the balls of their feet, which helps reduce strain on the knee joints.

 Treating (and Preventing) ACL Injuries

 While researchers continue to explore the causes of increased ACL injuries in female athletes, results of current studies suggest improvements in training routines might be very effective in preventing many ACL injuries in the first place.
 Getting prompt medical care at the first indication of pain or other symptoms remains one of the most important things you can do to prevent a knee injury from becoming worse.

 If you’re having knee pain, joint instability or other symptoms, one of the worst things you can do is ignore it.
-As a leading provider of state-of-the-art knee treatments for patients in Wisconsin and Illinois including Rockford, Elgin, Huntley, Dekalb, Crystal Lake, Barrington, McHenry, Beloit and Algonquin, Dr. Van Thiel is skilled in providing individualized care based on each patient’s unique needs so they can enjoy the best outcome possible.
+As a leading provider of state-of-the-art knee treatments for patients in Wisconsin and Illinois including Rockford, Elgin, Huntley, Dekalb, Crystal Lake, Barrington, McHenry, and Beloit, Dr. Van Thiel is skilled in providing individualized care based on each patient’s unique needs so they can enjoy the best outcome possible.
 To learn more about knee pain causes and treatments, call Ortho Illinois at 815-398-9491 and schedule your consultation and evaluation today.